Jackson Martínez: Independiente Medellín

-Born in Quibdó in the Chocó Department, Martínez played his youth career with Independiente Medellín until being called up to the first team for the 2004 Finalización.
-In January 2009, he scored a hat-trick against Peñarol in the 2009 Copa Libertadores first stage to help his team make it to the group stage with a 4–0 aggregate win.
+Born in Quibdó in the Chocó Department, Martínez joined Independiente Medellín's youth academy in 2001 until being called up to the first team for the 2004 Finalización.
+He made his debut on 3 October 2004, his 18th birthday, in a 2–2 draw against Junior.
+His first professional goal came roughly a month later in a 1–1 draw against Deportivo Pereira on 11 November.
+This was the last matchday of the regular season and his goal sealed Medellin's qualification into the playoffs.

+With three goals in the Finalizacion playoffs, Martinez looked like he had a bright future ahead, but the following seasons were very slow-paced.
+From 2005 to 2007, he scored 12 goals, only 2 per tournament.
+But the 2008 season was his breakthrough season under manager Santiago Escobar, where he scored 11 goals as Medellin finished runner-up in December 2008 to América de Cali.

+In January 2009, Martinez scored his first career hat-trick in a 4–0 victory against Peñarol in the 2009 Copa Libertadores first stage.
 Martinez began the 2009 Apertura campaign in great form, scoring 4 goals in 4 matches.
 However, he suffered an injury in March 2009 before a Copa Libertadores match against America de Cali, which saw him miss the rest of the 2009 Apertura campaign, as Medellin had a rough campaign and finished in last place.
 Despite this setback, he bounced back and was the top goalscorer of the 2009 Torneo Finalizacion with 18 goals, including braces against Real Cartagena, América de Cali, Atlético Huila, and Envigado, while leading El Poderoso to its fifth league title with a goal in each leg of the finals against Huila.